LucasbFontes/Apache_Kafka/README.md

 ## Project

 The goal in this project it's to transfer the data from a .csv file and put it on my hadoop cluster.
-I'm going to show 2 projects: first I'm going to show how I move the data from one point to other; and in the second project I'll do the same  but cleaning the data before stores it on Hadoop.

 The first step it's to open streamsets.
 This tool works with Drag and Drop which means that very little programming knowledge is needed, we just have to select the blocks and then drop it on the interface.